utelecon/utelecon.github.io/en/articles/schedule-management/index.md

 <strong>Appointment details</strong>
 </p>

-1. Settings date and time
+**① Settings date and time**

 - This is where you set the date and time of the appointment.
 - You can also set the time zone and set a repeating or all-day schedule.

-2. Adding locations
+**② Adding locations**

 - You can add the location of the appointment, such as a link to Google Maps.
 - The URL of a Zoom meeting can also be pasted here, allowing you to join the meeting with a single click.

-3. Setting notifications
+**③ Setting notifications**

 - Up to five notifications can be set.
 - In addition to pop-up notifications that appear on the screen, you can also set email notifications.

-4. Categorizing schedules
+**④ Categorizing schedules**

 - You can classify your appointments under one of the groups in My calendars.
   - If there are multiple groups (in My calendars) with which you want to share your calendar, you can click here to select which group you want to share the appointment with.
 - You can also change the color of the appointments to make them easier to see.

-5. Privacy setting of schedules
+**⑤ Privacy setting of schedules**

 - You can set whether or not to display events when you share your calendar with others.
 - For details, please refer to [this page](https://support.google.com/calendar/answer/34580).

-6. Adding a schedule description
+**⑥ Adding a schedule description**

 - You can add any information you want to your schedule.
 - You can also import external files or embed a Google Docs document, for example.

-7. Adding guests
+**⑦ Adding guests**

 - By adding a guest with an email address, you can share and co-edit the schedule with the guest.
 - Guests' access rights can only be set from the "Other Options" menu.

 #### How to sort the schedule by category